zowe/docs-site/docs/user-guide/install-zos.md

 To test whether the API Mediation Layer is active, open the URL: `https://<hostname>:7554`.

 The port number 7554 is the default API Gateway port.
 You can overwrite this port in the `zowe-install.yaml` file before the `zowe-install.sh` script is run.
-See Step 2 in [Installing Zowe runtime on z/OS](#installing-the-zowe-runtime-on-z-os).
+See Step 2 in [Installing the Zowe runtime on z/OS](#installing-the-zowe-runtime-on-zos).

 ### Stopping the ZOWESVR PROC